okoko254/100-days-of-coding./LinkedList/README.md

 -nodes don't have to be stored contiguously(right next to each other) -When adding or removing nodes, the rest of the nodes in the list don't have to be shifted.

+Head- the ponter to the first node
+Tail- points to null or nullptr indicating the end of the list

+Disadvantages
+It's bad for searching

 Characteristics
 1st node is called a head and the last node is called a tail